rehat101/blockstack-gallery-management/README.md

 # blockstack-gallery-management
-A tool to manage artworks in your gallery
+A tool to manage artworks in your gallery.
+Built on top of blockstack.org

 ## How to run
 `npm install`